choefele/CCHMapClusterController/README.md

 pod "CCHMapClusterController"
 ```

-## Customizing annotations
+## Customizing cluster annotations

-Clustered annotations are of type `CCHMapClusterAnnotation`.
+Cluster annotations are of type `CCHMapClusterAnnotation`.
 Your code can customize their titles and subtitles by registering as a `CCHMapClusterControllerDelegate` with `CCHMapClusterController` and implementing two delegate methods.

+In these methods, `CCHMapClusterAnnotation` gives you access to the annotations contained in the cluster through the property `annotations`.
+An annotation in this array will always implement `MKAnnotation`, but is otherwise of same type as the instances you added to `CCHMapClusterController` when calling `addAnnotations:withCompletionHandler:`.

 Here is an example:

 ```Objective-C
 - (NSString *)mapClusterController:(CCHMapClusterController *)mapClusterController